PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

   - Product metrics
 ---

-There are telltale signals when a growth team isn't succeeding: stagnating metrics, unmet KPIs, and burnt out engineers.
+There are tell-tale signs when a growth team isn't succeeding: Stuck metrics, unmet KPIs, and burnt out engineers.
 Everyone is frustrated, but how do you fix it?

 [Alexey Komissarouk](https://alexeymk.com/), former head of growth engineering at [MasterClass](https://www.masterclass.com/), has seen it all.
 He grew Masterclass xyz...
 In this post, Alexey shares his advice on how to get your growth team winning again.